kuzzleio/kuzzle/doc/2/api/controllers/collection/refresh/index.md

 ## Response

-Returns a response with `status` 200 if refresh succeed.
+Returns a response with `status` 200 if the refresh succeeds.

 ```js
 {